Dechrissen/website/blog-posts/pokemon-solus-birthday.md

 - I got a lot of [nice feedback](https://github.com/Dechrissen/poke-solus-rgb/blob/master/docs/TESTIMONIALS.md) from people who appreciated the project's direction;
 - Someone published a [positive video review](https://www.youtube.com/watch?v=q9GN91qOWnY) showcasing the romhack;
 - A French speaker [translated the romhack into French](https://github.com/persuaded9041/poke-solus-fr) and completed the Pokédex;
+- The romhack received **over 5,000 downloads** across all trackable download sources;
 - I got to chat with some cool people who joined the [Solus Discord server](https://discord.gg/YTxu5uM7r6);
 - I worked with an artist to have [custom box and cartridge label artwork](https://github.com/Dechrissen/poke-solus-rgb/blob/master/physical) commissioned, and I made [three physical copies](/blog/physical-pokemon-solus-rgb);
 - I was able to play and enjoy my own romhack on more than one occassion — the parties I used are logged in my [Pokémon Team Archive](/md/pokemon-teams).

 One of the benefits of writing is that it can force you to reflect.
 If I hadn't chosen to write this post, I really wouldn't have had an opportunity to see all of these things collected in one place.
 Glad I did!
 I've said it before, but I'm very happy with this project's outcome.

+For clarity, here's how I'm getting to "over 5,000 downloads" in my list above:

+- GitHub downloads: 4,444
+    - v1.0: 524
+    - v1.1: 442
+    - v1.2: 139
+    - v1.3: 381
+    - v1.4: 2,500
+    - v1.5: 458
+- romhacking.net downloads: 126
+- RomhackPlaza downloads: 866

+This doesn't include downloads from other websites which host their own romhack downloads, such as [visualboyadvance.org](https://visualboyadvance.org/?post_type=post&s=solus) for example.
+This seems to be a fairly popular site for downloading romhacks, since it allows users to download pre-patched ROMs.
+Assuming (for the sake of estimating) that it's more popular than RomhackPlaza, let's say it's at roughly 1,000 downloads across all three versions.
+If that's the case, that puts our total at over 6,000 downloads!
+But that's just an estimate — I'll stick with what I can be sure of, and that's over 5,000. :)

+Notably, the download totals for v1.4 on GitHub were the highest at 2.5K!
+This is likely a result of the 1.4 patch being released around the same time as the [trailer](https://www.youtube.com/watch?v=SMto-WaTL4s).

 # Plans for the Solus project